markj9/present/README.md

 $ ./script/production_backup.sh
 ```

-Then edit your "development" connection in `database.yml` to point to a database named "present_development"
+Then edit your "development" connection in `database.yml` to point to a database named "present_backup"

 #### Running offline